nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Expected output:
 - Delivery at index 2 of the displayed list has status shown as DELIVERED, assuming it has a different status initially.
 Otherwise, an error message will be shown.
-- Delivery at index 1 of the displayed list has status shown as CANCELLED, assuming it has a different status initially and there is at least one delivery in the displayed list.
+- Delivery at index 1 of the displayed list has status shown as CANCELLED, assuming it has a different status initially and there is at least one delivery in the displayed list after the find command is executed.
 Otherwise, an error message will be shown.

 #### Here's how it would look like in the app:
 ![mark delivery command](images/markDeliveryCommand.png)